RebelsNLU-jaist/rebelsnlu-jaist.github.io/joinus.md

 ## For JAIST students

-You can choose our lab as 展開配属/本配属 lab.
+You can choose our lab as 展開配属 (本配属) lab.
 But, please note that the seats are limited: if there are many competitors, there is no 100% guarantee that you will be assigned to our lab by university regulation.

 ## For non-JAIST students